Friday, November 4, 2011

 1. If the name of the property or method starts with an underscore ("_") then it is definitely private (or at best "protected")

-2. If the property or method is documented in the [GUI Framework] JsDoc API Docs then it is definitely public.
+2. If the property or method is documented as public in the [GUI Framework] JsDoc API Docs then it is definitely public.

-SO, IN CONCLUSION, if someone advises that non-documented or private parts of a widget be used by your app, you should get them to sign a document acknowledging that they are voiding their warranty, and they will pay the costs incurred when components are replaced or upgraded later (as they will be EVEN IF YOU REMAIN USING THE SAME VERSION OF [GUI Framework] because only the Interfaces are promised to be kept stable for a release, not the Implementations!)
+SO, IN CONCLUSION, if someone advises you to have your app use non-documented or private parts of a widget, you should get them to sign a document acknowledging that they are taking responsibility for voiding your warranty...only the Interfaces are promised to be kept stable, not the Implementations!